 When the heart or blood vessels near the heart do not develop normally before birth, a condition called congenital heart disease occurs (congenital means "existing at birth").
-Heart defects are the most common type of birth defect, occurring in 1 out of every 120 live births.
+Heart defects are the most common type of birth defect, occurring in one out of every 120 live births.
 Most are detected at birth, but sometimes they do not present symptoms until adulthood.

 Inova's highly specialized physicians offer care to newborns and children with congenital heart disease.
 Care can continue at Inova through adulthood since even when defects are repaired during infancy or childhood, people born with congenital heart problems need to be carefully followed as adults.